adamelliotfields/gradio-diffusion/usage.md

 ## Usage

 Enter a prompt and click `Generate`.
+Roll the `🎲` for a random prompt.

 ### Prompting